-1. Kohler K-12177-PB Fairfax Single Control Kitchen Sink Faucet, Vibrant Polished Brass
+3. Kohler K-12177-PB Fairfax Single Control Kitchen Sink Faucet

 It looks great.
-The Fairfax is bright, with a vibrant color.
+It’s bright, with a vibrant color.
 Most other fixtures at this price have tacky brass finishes that lack vibrancy.
 This one has more depth, and the shine doesn’t look cheap at all.

 It’s well-made.
 Just like the more expensive models we’ve recommended in this guide, it’s nearly all solid metal, with a ceramic valve for added longevity.
 While the pricier Delta models may have better fit and finish, not to mention better reliability records, the Kohler can definitely hold its own with anything else in its price range.